Telephone Preference Service

 Please note that except for these states, the state mandated do-not-call files and the FTC lists are NOT part of the Telephone Preference Service file.

-Further information on how to obtain other state do-not-call lists is available at State Attorney General websites.
+Further information on how to obtain other state do-not-call lists is available at their State Attorney General's websites.
 Further information on how to obtain the FTC list is available from the FTC at https://telemarketing.donotcall.gov/

 Here is how the Telephone Preference Service works

-The TPS complements your in-house suppression list by removing unresponsive prospects... before you waste time and money on them.
+The TPS complements your in-house suppression list by scrubbing your lists of unresponsive prospects... before you waste time and money on them.
 In addition, pass the TPS file against: